h2oai/h2o-3/h2o-docs/src/product/flow/howto/H2O-DevPortRScripts.md

 The following parameters have been added:

-- `seed`: A random number to control sampling and initialization.
+- `seed`: A random number to control sampling and initialization when `balance_classes` is enabled.
 - `score_each_iteration`: Display error rate information after each tree in the requested set is built.

 ###GBM Algorithm Comparison